Introduction to eBPF

 1319357 apache2 4 0 /etc/apache2/sites-enabled/000-default.conf

-You might have realized reading the example code change above that - just like the existing --name option - this is filtering on the reporting side, not on the event generation.
-Which brings us to another topic that you might have seen in your recreation of these examples, being aware and understanding messages like:
+When you read the example code change above, it is worth noticing - just like the existing --name option - this is filtering on the reporting side, not on event generation.
+So you should be aware and understand why you might receive eBPF messages like:

 Possibly lost 84 samples

-eBPF programs produce events on a ring buffer, if that is exceeding the pace the userspace process can consume them it will lose some events (overwritten since it’s a ring).
-The “Possibly lost .. samples” message is a hint about this happening.
-This is conceptually the same for almost all kernel tracing facilities, they are not allowed to slow down the kernel, you can’t really say “wait until I’ve consumed”.
-Most of the time this is fine, but advanced users might need to aggregate on the eBPF side to reduce what needs to be picked up by userspace.
+Since eBPF programs produce events on a ring buffer, if the rate of events exceeds the pace that the userspace process can consume the events, a program will lose some events (overwritten since it’s a ring).
+The “Possibly lost .. samples” message hints that this is happening.
+This is conceptually the same for almost all kernel tracing facilities.
+Since they are not allowed to slow down the kernel, you can’t tell the tool to “wait until I’ve consumed”.
+Most of the time this is fine, but advanced users might need to aggregate on the eBPF side to reduce what needs to be picked up by the userspace.
 And despite having lower overhead, eBPF tools still need to find their balance between buffering, dropping events and consuming CPU.
-See the same discussion in the example tools shown above.
+See the same discussion in the examples of tools shown above.

 Conclusion